cassiano/memoize-ts/README.md

 - 100% type-safe
 - Supports functions up to 30 parameters (but more can be easily added, if ever needed)
 - Adds methods for clearing the entire cache or even particular entries
-- Allows for custom parameter comparison functions (defaulting to comparing each parameter individually, using the standand `===` JS/TS strict-equals operator)
+- Allows for custom parameter comparison functions (defaulting to comparing each parameter individually, with the standand `===` JS/TS strict-equals operator)

 ## Pre-requisites: